sansqra/sansqra/README.md

     },
     {
      'Name': 'Deep Learning with PyTorch',
-     'Description': 'My notebooks from the 6 week certification course - Deep Learning with PyTorch (Zero to GANs)' 'Tech used': ['PyTorch', 'numpy', 'pandas', 'matplotlib', 'seaborn'], 'Target platforms': 'Jupyter Notebooks (.ipynb)',
+     'Description': 'My notebooks from the 6 week certification course - Deep Learning with PyTorch (Zero to GANs) and more from my self-learning'
+     'Tech used': ['PyTorch', 'numpy', 'pandas', 'matplotlib', 'seaborn'], 'Target platforms': 'Jupyter Notebooks (.ipynb)',
      'Status': 'Active',